Implications of driving uninsured

 We sat in a courtroom inside the Minnehaha County Courthouse last week, and in less than two hours we heard eight cases of people accused of driving without insurance.

-Russ Janklow, an attorney in Sioux Falls, says nearly 10 percent of all drivers in the state don’t have insurance.
+Russ Janklow, an attorney in Sioux Falls, says nearly 10% of all drivers in the state don’t have insurance.

-Insurance agent Aaron Smith says that number may be even higher, depending where you live.
+Insurance agent Aaron Smith says that number may be even higher, depending on where you live.

-“Uninsured drivers are probably right in that area of 23 percent of drivers in the Sioux Falls area.
+“Uninsured drivers are probably right in that area of 23% of drivers in the Sioux Falls area.
 It’s probably a higher concentration in Sioux Falls than in rural places,” Smith said.

 “It’s cost.
 You know, there’s only so much money to go around in some of these families and so they make economic decisions,” Janklow said.